icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 {% /side-by-side %}

 A .slice enum can be checked (the default) or unchecked (with the unchecked keyword), while the "check-ness" of a .ice enum is language-mapping dependent.
-When the Slice engine decodes a numeric value into an enumerator, and the enum has no enumerator with this numeric value, the decoding fails with a checked enum and succeeds with an unchecked enum.
+When the generated code decodes a numeric value into an enumerator, and the enum has no enumerator with this numeric value, the decoding fails with a checked enum and succeeds with an unchecked enum.

 ## Exception